IEEE 802.16: Projects

-802.16e-2005 Technology
+802.16e-2005 technology

 The 802.16 standard essentially standardizes two aspects of the air interface – the physical layer (PHY) and the media access control (MAC) layer.
 This section provides an overview of the technology employed in these two layers in the mobile 802.16e specification.

 PHY

-802.16e uses scalable OFDMA to carry data, supporting channel bandwidths of between 1.25 MHz and 20 MHz, with up to 2048 subcarriers.
-It supports adaptive modulation and coding, so that in conditions of good signal, a highly efficient 64 QAM coding scheme is used, whereas when the signal is poorer, a more robust BPSK coding mechanism is used.
+802.16e uses scalable orthogonal frequency-division multiple access (OFDMA) to carry data, supporting channel bandwidths of between 1.25 MHz and 20 MHz, with up to 2048 subcarriers.
+It supports adaptive modulation and coding, so that in conditions of good signal, a highly efficient 64 QAM (Quadrature amplitude modulation) coding scheme is used, whereas when the signal is poorer, a more robust binary phase-shift keying (BPSK) coding mechanism is used.
 In intermediate conditions, 16 QAM and QPSK can also be employed.
 Other PHY features include support for multiple-input multiple-output (MIMO) antennas in order to provide good non-line-of-sight propagation (NLOS) characteristics (or higher bandwidth) and hybrid automatic repeat request (HARQ) for good error correction performance.

 Although the standards allow operation in any band from 2 to 66 GHz, mobile operation is best in the lower bands which are also the most crowded, and therefore most expensive.

 MAC

-The 802.16 MAC describes a number of Convergence Sublayers which describe how wireline technologies such as Ethernet, Asynchronous Transfer Mode (ATM) and Internet Protocol (IP) are encapsulated on the air interface, and how data is classified, etc. It also describes how secure communications are delivered, by using secure key exchange during authentication, and encryption using Advanced Encryption Standard (AES) or Data Encryption Standard (DES) during data transfer.
+The 802.16 MAC describes a number of convergence sublayers which describe how wireline technologies such as Ethernet, Asynchronous Transfer Mode (ATM) and Internet Protocol (IP) are encapsulated on the air interface, and how data is classified, etc. It also describes how secure communications are delivered, by using secure key exchange during authentication, and encryption using Advanced Encryption Standard (AES) or Data Encryption Standard (DES) during data transfer.
 Further features of the MAC layer include power saving mechanisms (using sleep mode and idle mode) and handover mechanisms.

 A key feature of 802.16 is that it is a connection-oriented technology.
 The subscriber station (SS) cannot transmit data until it has been allocated a channel by the base station (BS).
 This allows 802.16e to provide strong support for quality of service (QoS).

 QoS

 Quality of service (QoS) in 802.16e is supported by allocating each connection between the SS and the BS (called a service flow in 802.16 terminology) to a specific QoS class.
-In 802.16e, there are 5 QoS classes:
+In 802.16e, there are five QoS classes: